-The focus of this study was to examine the potential gender differences and the motives of parent involvement and leisure and activities with their children as well as potential gender differences in school aged children’s depression and relations with their parents.
+The focus of this study was to examine the potential gender differences and the motives of parent involvement and leisure and activities with their childrenx as well as potential gender differences in school aged children’s depression and relations with their parents.
 Ninety-two predominately Anglo families with school aged children participated in a study that was a combination of correlational and quasi-experimental research designs.
 The findings of this study suggest that mothers show higher levels of involvement motives compared with fathers and the boys show a higher level of depression compared to girls.
-The findings also suggest that parent leisure activities impact child depression and relations with parents.
+The findings also suggest that parent leisure activities affected/impact child depression and relations with parents.
 Results are discussed in terms of how parent involvement and leisure activities impact their children’s levels of depression and perceived relations with parents.

 Keywords: parent involvement motives, parent leisure activities, child depression, relations with parents